tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 This is the last bit that remains for us to explore after which we're armed with all the tools needed to understand the all the "Why's" of the Coronavirus.
 Those are the only questions worth asking.
 Let's repeat one thing that showed up before:

 ### There's going to be some technical terms coming up.
 A little more than the ones that showed up above.
 They are going to be relevant.
 Not just for these posts, but for your understanding.
-Just like above, we'll rip everything down to it's simplest core.
+As above, we'll rip everything down to it's simplest core.

 The one thing that remains to be talked about is: